You’ve decided you need legal advice. But you may not be sure how to get it. We’re here to help.

 All lawyers specialize in a particular area of the law, and the first thing you need to figure out is what area of specialization you need.

 In the case of workplace sexual harassment, you are probably looking for an employment or labour lawyer, and ideally one with experience in harassment or discrimination.
-If you’re planning to file a claim with a human rights commission, you may want to seek a lawyer who specializes in human rights.
-But there aren’t a lot of lawyers who specialize in human rights law, and if you can’t find one, an employment or labour lawyer is probably your best bet.
+If you’re planning to file a claim with a human rights commission, you may want a lawyer who specializes in human rights.
+But there aren’t a lot of lawyers who do that, and if you can’t find one, an employment or labour lawyer is probably your best bet.

 You may think you can get a lawyer for free through legal aid, but you probably can’t.
 All provinces and territories in Canada do offer legal aid services, but many don’t help with employment or human rights issues.
 Also, legal aid is only normally available for people who make about $25,000 a year or less.